pmady/ingress2gateway/docs/cli.md

 # CLI Reference

-The `ingress2gateway` CLI provides a full-featured command-line interface for converting Ingress resources to Gateway API.
+The CLI provides a full-featured command-line interface for converting Ingress resources to Gateway API.

+## Command Names

+The CLI is available under two names:

+- **`i2g`** - Short, convenient name (recommended)
+- **`ingress2gateway`** - Full name (for backward compatibility)

+Both commands are identical and can be used interchangeably.

 ## Installation